15 Christmas things to do in New York City

 The definitive guide to enjoy the city during the most magical time of the year.

 Christmas is one of the most magical times to live in New York.
 The city is filled with Christmas trees, lights, carolers, decorated avenues and stores...
-Without a doubt, it is the time to travel to New York.
-As Andy Williams said in his popular song: It's the Most Wonderful Time of the Year!
+Without a doubt, it is the time to travel to the Big Apple.
+Andy Williams already said it in his popular song: *It's the Most Wonderful Time of the Year!

 1. Visit the Christmas lights of Dyker Heights

-The neighborhood of Dyker Heights has become a must-see for Christmas in New York with the decorative display and the typical Christmas lighting installed by the neighbors themselves.
+The neighborhood of Dyker Heights has become a must-visit Christmastime in New York City with the decorative display and Christmas lights installed by the locals themselves.
 This Brooklyn neighborhood would be nothing special if it weren't for its residents who transform it into a place that looks like something out of an American movie.

 Some choose discreet and sophisticated lights to decorate their homes while others indulge in excess and recharge them with all kinds of garlands, balls and figures.
 A real neighborhood competition that began in the 80s and has become an event for which some families even pay professional decorators to make a different design every year.

 It is so popular that there is even a guided tour of Dyker Heights at Christmas time to know the smallest detail of the neighborhood!
-I highly recommend it because it's quite a spectacle and it's a lot of fun to see an American themed neighborhood for Christmas.
+I highly recommend it because it's quite a spectacle and it's so much fun to see an American themed neighborhood for Christmas.

 Practical information